 1 Thessalonians 5:18 give thanks in all circumstances; for this is the will of God in Christ Jesus for you.

-In an online article from Psychology Today, entitled 7 Scientifically Proven Benefits of Gratitude, seven blessings are revealed.
-These benefits from exchanging self-pity for gratitude range from opening the doors to more relationships, improving our physical health, building empathy and reducing aggression, and even sleeping better.
-There is proven research showing that to pause and be thankful is truly a blessing.
-The Bible encourages us to pause and be thankful for God.
+Counselors, life coaches, and psychologists tell us that there is a great benefit in giving thanks.
+In an online article from Psychology Today, entitled 7 Scientifically Proven Benefits of Gratitude, seven powerful blessings of thanks are revealed.
+When we are thankful or express gratitude, it opens doors to more and deeper relationships, improves our physical health, builds empathy, reduces aggression, and even brings on better sleep!
+There is proven research showing that expressing thanks is truly a blessing.
+The Bible encourages us to be thankful.

-So why not take a moment right now in reading this and pause and think of all the people who have helped you, encouraged you, guided you and challenged you.
+As we approach this season of thanksgiving, who could you bless with the power of thanks?
+Why not take a moment right now in reading this and pause and think of all the people who have helped you, encouraged you, guided you, and challenged you.
 Also, thank God for watching over you, for orchestrating circumstances and people to help you grow to be that amazing person He created you to be.
-So go ahead and take a moment to pause and be thankful.
+So, go ahead and take a moment and be thankful.
+You might even take the opportunity to share that thanks to God and others.
+When you do, it will make a difference.
+For there is a power in thanks.